 - A. Designer Qualifications: The designer of the Fire Detection and Alarm System shall be one of the following:

 - 1. A Fire Protection Engineer.

 - NICET III technician for the system type.
 2.

 - 3. Or approved by AHJ.

 - Installer Qualifications: The installer of the Fire Detection and Alarm System shall be one of B. the following:

-- 1. State or municipal certified/licensed for alarm contractor.
+- State or municipal certified/licensed for alarm contractor.
+1.

 - 2. Oualified by the manufacturer.

 - 3. NICET Level II

 - Or approved by AHJ.

-ACAD - 309000 28 31 00 - 1 FIRE DETECTION AND ALARM
+ACAD - 309000 28 31 00-1 FIRE DETECTION & ALARM 2023125

 - 2.1 MATERIALS (Not all components may be required.) - Fire alarm control panel shall be Class B Microprocessor based.
-Notifier #SFP1024 panel with A. main chassis in enclosure complete with 10 Class B initiating circuits, 4 Class B indicating circuits, and 6 amp power supply.
+Fire Alarm Control panel with A. main chassis in enclosure complete with 10 Class B initiating circuits, 4 Class B indicating circuits, and 6 amp power supply.
 Accessories to include initiating circuit module, and DACT (Digital Alarm Communicator).
 Enclosure shall be for surface wall mounting with lock and keys.
-Include battery operated emergency power supply with capacity for operating system in standby mode for 24 hours. - B. Manual pull stations basis of design shall be semi-flush Notifier #NBG12L Series. - C. Smoke detectors basis of design shall be: - Standard Notifier #2WB.
-1. - Duct System Notifier #DH100ACDCP with auxiliary form C relay.
-2. - D. Automatic heat detectors basis of design shall be: - Notifier #5604-200 (Boiler Room), 194° fixed temperature heat sensor.
-1. - Notifier #5603-135 (Kitchen, Hazardous Storage, etc.), 135° fixed temperature heat - Notifier #5601P (all other locations) 135° rate-of-rise heat sensor.
+Include battery operated emergency power supply with capacity for operating system in standby mode for 24 hours. - В. Manual pull stations, semi-flush design. - C. Smoke detectors: - 1.
+Standard Conventional, two-wire photoelectric sensor. - Duct System Photoelectric with auxiliary relays.
+2. - D. Automatic heat detectors shall be: - 1.
+Boiler Room: 194° fixed temperature heat sensor. - Kitchen, Hazardous Storage, etc.: 135° fixed temperature heat sensor.
+2. - All other locations: 135° rate-of-rise heat sensor.
 3.